 If the area of your home that needs repair is also a finished space – think dry walled family rooms or basement bedrooms – you’ll likely have some finishing that needs to be repaired after the foundation is stable.
 The same can be said for exterior finishes like landscaping, concrete patios or driveways.
 The additional demolition is unfortunate but unavoidable if the bones of your home are inaccessible.
 The most important thing here is that the foundation issue is addressed correctly the first time so once the exterior and interior finishes are restored, these items won’t need to be disrupted again for any rework.

 Many homeowners even take the opportunity to turn lemons into lemonade by updating or changing home finishings once their foundation work is complete.
 If you’re already going to be ripping up landscaping and tearing out drywall, it might be the perfect time to cross a few items off your home project to-do list.

 Regardless of what path you decide to take, it’s clear that structural issues are important to repair, and repair the right way.
 If you have any concerns or questions whether you have a structural issue, consult a foundation professional before an easily repairable small project becomes a much bigger issue – and a much greater cost.
 Here are some questions to ask your foundation contractor:

-If you're interested in learning more about the possible solutions for your foundation issues, give us a call at 800.827.0702 and schedule a free consultation and same-day quote before the damage gets worse.
+If you’re interested in learning more about the possible solutions for your foundation issues, give us a call at 800.827.0702 or contact us online and schedule a free consultation and same-day quote before the damage gets worse.